PinjunD/Statistical-ranking-with-dynamic-covariate/README.md

 ## Documents:
 #### data
 This document contains simulation results, as well as tennis and horse racing data.
-The tennis data is sourced from [Jeff Sackmann](https://github.com/JeffSackmann/tennis-atp), while the horse racing data is provided by [PinjunD](https://github.com/PinjunD/Horse-Racing-Data).
+The tennis data is sourced from [Jeff Sackmann](https://github.com/JeffSackmann/tennis-atp), while the horse racing data is from [Hong Kong horse-racing dataset](https://www.kaggle.com/datasets/gdaley/hkracing).

 #### image
 This document includes the figures from the simulation and real data analysis.